 Addressing the global shortage of, and access to, medicines and vaccines

 Georgian Experience

-Drugs: The lonching of Universal Health Care (UHC) program in 2013 improved access to the state-funded medical care and universal coverage of health services.
-Together, with the medical services, provided in the framework of the program (non-emergency outpatient services, emergency outpatient and inpatient services, planned surgery, chemo-, hormono- and radiation therapy), it considers partially subsidization of drugs for the target groups (socially vulnerable people, pensioners, teachers, veterans, 0-5 year-old children, and etc.) by the list of drugs approved by the Ministry of Labour, Health and Social Affairs.
+Drugs: The launching of Universal Health Care (UHC) program in 2013 improved access to the state-funded medical care and universal coverage of health services.
+Next to medical services, provided in the framework of the program (non-emergency outpatient services, emergency outpatient and inpatient services, planned surgery, chemo-, hormono- and radiation therapy), is considered partially subsidization of drugs for the target groups (socially vulnerable people, pensioners, teachers, veterans, 0-5 year-old children, and etc.) by the list of drugs approved by the Ministry of Labour, Health and Social Affairs of Georgia.
 The list includes cardiovascular, gastrointestinal, respiratory system, allergic, non-steroidal and anti-inflammatory drugs.
 In the framework of Universal Health Care (UHC) program, all expensive chemo-, radiation and radiotherapy medication costs are also covered.

-"Health Utilization and Expenditure Survey" conducted by the World Bank, World Health Organization and Global Fund has shown increase affordability of health services since 2007.
-Individuals with acute illnesses in the preceding 30 days did not undertake a medical consultation for reasons of cost only in 6.8 percent of cases in 2017, down from 10.0 percent in 2014, and 16.7 percent in 2010.
-However, the percentage of cases in which medicine was prescribed but not purchased because too expensive has remained relatively high: 9.6 percent in 2017 and 10.2 percent in 2014.
-Therefore, WHO and the World Bank's recommend increasing the range of chronic conditions for which medications will be covered.
+The joint study: "Health Utilization and Expenditure Survey" of the World Bank, World Health Organization and US Agency for International Development showed increase affordability of health services since 2007.
+Individuals with acute illnesses who didn’t undertake medical examination in the previous 30 days due to service cost comprised 6.8 % in 2017.
+This data decreased from 16.7% (2010) to 10.0% (2014)..
+However, the percentage of cases in which medicine was prescribed but not purchased because of the high prices for medicines has remained relatively high: 9.6 % in 2017 and 10.2 % in 2014.
+Therefore, WHO and the World Bank recommendation was to increase the range of chronic conditions for which medications will be covered.

-Georgian government decided to apply, first, the budgetary resources to subsidize medicines for those chronic diseases that have high prevalence and which also pose big financial burden.
+Georgian Government decided to direct, the budgetary resources to subsidize medicines for those chronic diseases that have high prevalence and which also pose big financial burden.
 The majority of population (80-90%) could not afford the medicines and, in the case of paying, led families to catastrophic expenditures and sometimes to the poverty.

-From July 1, 2017, persons suffering from chronic conditions, who are registered in the unified database of "socially vulnerable families" with the rating score not exceeding 100,000, are eligible for the state program providing drugs for chronic conditions.
-The program provides patients with selected drugs for chronic cardiovascular diseases, chronic obstructive pulmonary disease, diabetes (type 2) and thyroid conditions.
+From July 1, 2017, persons suffering from chronic illnesses, who are registered in the unified database of "socially vulnerable families" with the rating score not exceeding 100,000, are provided with number of medicines for chronic cardiovascular diseases, chronic obstructive pulmonary disease, diabetes (type 2) and thyroid conditions.

-In 2015, Hepatitis C elimination program has launched (2015 States Government Decree N169), with greatest efforts of the Government of Georgia, the US Center for Disease Control, the World Health Organization and with support of the pharmaceutical company "Gilead".
+In 2015, Hepatitis C elimination program was launched (2015 States Government Decree N169), with greatest efforts of the Government of Georgia, the US Center for Disease Control, the World Health Organization and with support of the pharmaceutical company "Gilead Inc".
 The decision was made based on high prevalence of hepatitis C (15% of the population) and the high cost of treatment (12-week course of medications exceeds 84 000 US dollars).
-Harvoni and Soposbuvir, worse of 1 billion US dollars, is provided free by the pharmaceutical company through the agreement between the Government of Georgia and Gilead.
+Harvoni and Sofosbuvir, with amount of 1 billion US dollars, is provided free of charge by the pharmaceutical company through the agreement between the Government of Georgia and Gilead Inc.

-Since April 2015, patients with hepatitis C are provided with pre-treatment diagnostics, coverage of diagnostics for monitoring in the process of treatment, and treatment of hepatitis C with the latest generation of expensive medicines (Soposbuvir, Interferon and Ribavirin).
-Since the launch of the program in 2015 through October 31, 2017, 36,012 patients completed the treatment.
+Since April 2015, patients with hepatitis C are provided with pre-treatment diagnostics, diagnostics for monitoring in the process of treatment, and treatment of hepatitis C with the latest generation of expensive medicines (Sofosbuvir, Interferon and Ribavirin).

+From the beginning of the program implementation till December 2017, more then 46 362 HCV patients were registered, more then 45 196 out of registered patients have already started treatment and more than 39 000 completed treatment.
+SVR was achieved in 98% of cases in regimens with Harvoni.

 In September 2015, the Government started to provide a new generation drug – Bedaquiline for treatment of patients with MDR-TB.